browniebroke/all-repos-envvar/README.md

 }
 ```

+The source module extends `all_repos.source.github` and the push module extends `all_repos.push.github_pull_request`.

+## Why

-I wanted this feature, but it looks like it won't be implemented in the main repo, hence this little extension.
-The source module extends `all_repos.source.github` and the push module extends `all_repos.push.github_pull_request`
+I wanted this feature, but at the time, it looked like [it would never be implemented in the main repo](https://github.com/asottile/all-repos/issues/79), hence this little extension.
+Since then, the author of all-repos apparently changed their mind and support for reading from environment variable [was added in early 2023](https://github.com/asottile/all-repos/pull/275), and it's now included since release v1.25.0.

+The only extra feature that this package provides is to read from `.env` file, but this can be achieved by more general solutions like [`direnv`](https://direnv.net).

 ## Contributors ✨